 There is no stranger, stronger, or more frightening epidemic streaking throughout the social world right now than bullying.
 Bullying has been an issue since the dawn of time.
 It is an act of antagonism that puts one person above the other for the sole intent of dominance and intentional hurting.
 For the longest time, the conventional bully would exist only on the playground or in school halls.
 Now, there are computers, cellphones, and video games everywhere and bullies have new avenues to reach the hearts and heads of your child.
+In the following are some cyber bullying tips to help you deal with the situation.

 |SEE ALSO: Ten Internet Safety Tips to Avert Cyber Bullying|